jfroelich/rss-reader/src/doc-transforms/remove-element-attributes-notes.md

 its cross-cutting concerns makes more sense.

-It is not this responsibility to remove empty attributes, that is a concern for condense_document, this is only a security pass/sanity pass, make embeddable pass
+It is not this responsibility to remove empty attributes, that is a concern for html_shrink, this is only a security pass/sanity pass, make embeddable pass

 # Notes on getElementsByTagName